STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 | Richard Nixon     | Vice President of the United States | Republican  | Gerald Ford        |        1969|         1974| Ronna McDaniel |
 | Rebecca Asiimwe   | Senior Bioinformatician BCCRC       | Independent | Unknown            |        1900|         1969| NA             |

-In the table above table, we see the effect of a left\_join on the `presidents` and `parties` tibbles - (presidents, parties).
-We see that in the output we have maintained the `presidents` tibble concartenated with an additional variable `lead` from the `parties` tibble.
+In the table above table, we see the effect of a `left_join(presidents, parties)`.
+We see that in the output we have maintained the presidents tibble concatenated d with an additional variable `lead` from the parties tibble.
 In this case, the party lead from the parties tibble is being matched with each row in the presidents table based on the party variable.
-The parties are unique and since president Rebecca Asiimwe's party does not appear in the `parties` tibble, the lead is replaced with NA in the output table above.
+The parties are unique and since president Rebecca Asiimwe's party does not appear in the parties tibble, the lead is replaced with NA in the output table above.
 Let's try a left\_join on parties and presidents.

-##### left\_join on parties & presidents
+#### left\_join on parties & presidents

 ``` r
 left_join(parties, presidents) %>%